Azure-thighed tree frog

-The azure-thighed tree frog (Litoria azuroscelis), azure-thighed treefrog or, in Indonesian, katak-pohon paha-biru, is a species of tree frog in the subfamily Pelodryadinae of the family Hylidae that is native to Western New Guinea.
+The azure-thighed tree frog (Sandyrana azuroscelis), azure-thighed treefrog or, in Indonesian, katak-pohon paha-biru, is a species of tree frog in the family Pelodryadidae that is native to Western New Guinea.
 It was described by a group of Australian herpetologists in 2023.

 Description

 The frog was named for the purple-blue colouration on the hidden portion of its hindlegs.
 The species is mostly dark green, with reddish-brown irises, and a mostly clear nictitating membrane, besides the darker dorsal margin.
 Adult males reach an estimated size of or under 66.6 mm (2.62 in).
 It differs from other members of the genus by the extent of hand webbing, as well as the size, shape, and colouration of the male's nuptial pad.

 It has a distinctive call, described as a "tonk... – tonk... – tonk..." sound.
 It occurs in "a series of 2–7 calls", with a "repetition rate of 2.02 calls/s".